KameronJohnson/React-YouTube-Search/README.md

 > npm start
 ```

-Navigate to localhost:8080 and have some fun!
+####Navigate to localhost:8080 in browser and have some fun!

-MIT License
+MIT License.